gadfly361/rid3/README.md

 	- did-update -->  (fn [node ratom] ... )
 	    - defaults to did-mount
 	- children --> [ pieces ]
-- `container` which is when you want to group *elem* or *elem-with-data*'s together.
+- `container` for when you want to group *elem* or *elem-with-data*'s together.
     - kind --> :container
 	- class --> string
 	- did-mount --> (fn [node ratom] ... )
 	- did-update -->  (fn [node ratom] ... )
 	    - defaults to did-mount
 	- children --> [ pieces ]
-- `raw` which is when you want to either trigger some side-effect or have an escape hatch from the rid3
+- `raw` for when you want to either trigger some side-effect or have an escape hatch from the rid3
     - kind (:raw)
 	- class
 	- did-mount (fn [ratom] ... )